mrRob0to/mrRob0to.github.io/_posts/2019-07-27-HackTheBox -Grandpa-Walkthrough-NO-METASPLOIT.md

  This was a bit challenging box without metasploit, but luckily all the exploits worked out the box.
 Three of the most challenging aspects of the box were:
 >
 > - The low priv reverse shell exploit I was using was a oneshot deal.
-If I were to lose the shell, I would then have to restart the VM (Probably there was a way around this, but I did not throughly check...).
+If I were to lose the shell, I would then have to restart the VM (Probably there was a way around this, but I did not throughly check...)
 > - This box has *MANY* vulnerabilities.
 > - When running the privsec exploit I only had a limited window to execute commands.
 This was due to a flakey process the exploit was using, and I was not able to manually migrate to a different PID.
 (More info about Process Migration here...<https://jlajara.gitlab.io/posts/2018/11/26/process-migration.html>)